ryotas/sparql-gateway/README.md

 # sparql-gateway

-This SPARQL gateway server can filter queries and cache query results.
+This is a SPARQL gateway server for filtering queries and caching query results.

+### License

+CC0 1.0 Universal

 ### Setup